 It would be best to have sanitary towels handy because there may be slight bleeding or discharge after the procedure.
 You wouldn’t have to worry about avoiding certain types of food.
 Before a colposcopy, there are no eating restrictions, so you can eat whatever you want.

-You need to be comfortable during your colposcopy so that you can contact your colposcopy clinic before your appointment if
+You need to be comfortable during your colposcopy so that you can contact your nearest colposcopy clinic in London before your appointment if:

 The colposcopy is done in a clinic.
 The procedure lasts for 15 – 20 minutes, and you will be free to go home and get on with your normal activities.